-Her mom, Elizabeth Foy, is a Peruvian model, and her dad, Felipe de Osma, hails from Lima’s high society.
-His ancestors have been politicians, diplomats, and landowners in Peru for generations. (here is a picture of Elizabeth and Felipe.)
+Her mom, Elizabeth Foy, is a Peruvian model, while her dad, Felipe de Osma, hails from Lima’s high society.
+His ancestors have been politicians, diplomats, and landowners in Peru for generations.
+(Here is a picture of Elizabeth and Felipe.)

 Alessandra attended a private school in Lima.
-When she was a teen, her mom took her to New York to become a model, and she was signed by the Ford agency.
-She walked for brands such as Missoni, but that was not really her dream.
-Alessandra wanted to own her own fashion brand.
+When she was a teen, her mom took her to New York to become a model.
+Alessandra was signed by the Ford agency, and she walked for brands such as Missoni.
+But that was not really her dream.
+What Alessandra wanted was to own her own fashion brand.

 Alessandra builds up her resume

 So she went back to Lima and studied Law.
-Then she spent one year as an exchange student at La Sorbonne, in Paris.
+Then she spent one year as an exchange student at La Sorbonne University in Paris.

-Afterwards, the Peruvian jetted to London for an internship with famous fashion photographer Mario Testino, a fellow Peruvian.
-Then she interned at Sotheby’s, in Madrid.
+Afterwards, the Peruvian jetted to England.
+In London, she did an internship with famous fashion photographer Mario Testino, a fellow Peruvian.
+Then, she interned at the famous auction house Sotheby’s in Madrid.

-Work experience gained, she began her Masters at the Fashion Business School of the University of Navarra (Spain).
+Work experience gained, she began her Masters at the Fashion Business School of the University of Navarre (Spain).